 Vape Pens vs. E-Cigarettes

 Vape pens are a type of e-cigarette.
-E-cigarettes encompass a variety of devices that can include vape pens, hookah pens or vaporizers.
-Essentially all are considered an e-cigarette.
+E-cigarettes encompass a variety of devices that can include vape pens, hookah pens, or vaporizers.
+Essentially all are considered to be e-cigarettes.

 Image credit: CDC